grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "So," said Percy, "whatever happened, something changed and now he has the bloodlust for you?"

 "You would think," said Owen, "but the thing is, even in that moment --- what should have been a moment of the most violent, heated passion, right?
 I mean, he's supposedly there to kill me in rage at my seducing his wife, like a classical play or something --- even then his voice was totally flat.
 It was like he didn't care, really.
 He was just going through the motions."
-He thought for a second.
+Owen thought for a second.
 "My take is that he didn't care at all about his wife, revenge on me was just something to do.
 A thing to guide his life, maybe because all those years of executing the will of the Authority he worked for had started to seem pointless."

 "So, you think he's going to pursue us around the great circle of the globe because of some sort of misplaced nihilistic existential crisis?
 Hemi asked.

 "Uh, sure.
 Whatever that means."
 Said Owen, nodding.

-Hemi lifted Herschel up to the table, and balled up some leftover glop scrapings from his bowl and tossed it onto the table in front of the bird.
+Hemi lifted Herschel up to the table, and balled up some leftover glop scrapings from his bowl and tossed it onto the table in front of the pigeon.
 Herschel pecked at the glob nonchalantly.

 "That's disturbing."
 Said Percy.
-"It's going to be difficult to predict the actions of a man motivated by nothing but the _image_ of revenge.
+"It's going to be difficult to predict the actions of a man motivated by nothing but a _vision_ of revenge.
 How did you get away from him in the bar?"

 "Oh," said Owen, "that was easy.
 The bar was crowded, he was a big guy.
 I just ran out the back.
 He followed but couldn't even come close to keeping up.
 He just stood there, waving his hatchet in the air yelling cliched notions of revenge after me without putting any heart into it."

 ### Chips comes in to tell them the bilge pump is broken

 At that moment Chips appeared in the hatchway to the galley.
 She caught Hemi's eye and ignored Percy.
-"Hemi, the fucking welds along the crack in the fucking cargo hold are weeping pretty fucking aggresively."
+"Hemi, the fucking welds along the crack in the fucking cargo hold are weeping pretty fucking aggressively."

 Percy's eyes followed Herschel.

 "I'm not surprised."
 Hemi replied.
 "Running this deep is putting a lot more pressure on the hull, so I'd expect more water coming in.
 Those welds were never going to be perfect.
 How bad is it?"

-Chips nodded.
-"Well, it would be no fucking problem, but one of the forward fucking bilge pumps has broke the fuck down.
+"Well, it would be no fucking problem," said Chips, "but one of the forward fucking bilge pumps has broke the fuck down.
 And the second forward pump isn't fucking keeping up.
 We're fucking flooding again."

-Captain Percy suddenly remembered the bilge pump at the depot that she had forgotten to go back and purchase.
+Captain Percy suddenly remembered the bilge pump at the depot that she had neglected to return to purchase.
 She looked down at her bowl and scraped a together a spoonful of what remained.

 "Can we fix the broken bilge pump?"
 Hemi asked.

 "No fuckin' way.
-It's one of the originals that came with the ship --- decades old.
+It's one of the fuckin' originals that came with the fucking boat --- decades old.
 The brushes are fucking shot."

 "Ah.
 Well..."
-Hemi turned to Owen, "Owen, leave your eggs aside and go down to the cargo hold with Chips.
+Hemi turned heftily to look at Owen, "Owen, leave your eggs aside and go down to the cargo hold with Chips.
 Rig up one or two of the portable bilges to pump into the trim tanks.
 Hopefully that will hold us until we can come shallower."

 "It's like we right fucking back where we started with this fucking mess before we even did any fucking repairs!"
 Said Chips angrily.
 She turned towards the cargo hold without waiting for Owen, who was a minute behind her after washing grease from his hands.